-Mud on the road can be a serious health and safety hazard as it can create slippery conditions for cars and other vehicles, causing them to to skid or even crash.
-If there is mud on the road due to a spillage, the person who caused the spillage has a legal responsibility to report it to the local authority or Highways England, who in turn has a responsibility to clear the spillage.
-According to the highway code, if the mud on the road is not reported by the person who caused it, or the local council or Highways England do not clear the mud on the road correctly, the party that fails to act could be held liable for any injuries resulting from a muddy road crash.
+By Lewis Hendrix.
+Last updated 27th July 2023.
+Welcome to our mud on the road car accident claims guide.
+Mud on the road can create slippery conditions for cars and other vehicles, causing them to skid or crash.
+If there is mud on the road due to a spillage, the person who caused it has a legal responsibility to report it to the local authority or Highways England.
+They, in turn, have a responsibility to clear the spillage.
+This is to avoid incidents where an accident is caused to a car in mud or another vehicle.
+According to the Highway Code, if the mud on the road is not reported by the person who caused it, or the local council or Highways England do not clear the mud on the road correctly, the party that fails to act could be held liable for any injuries resulting from a muddy road crash.

 Select A Section